mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ## Corruption

 You are…unfortunate.
-Whatever turned on your superpowers did not do so nicely, and you’ve been rendered an almost-inhuman mess.
+Whatever turned on your superpowers did not do so nicely, and you've been rendered an almost-inhuman mess.

 **Basic Corruption:** Your powers have a particularly disturbing aesthetic.
 You might be obviously mutated or disfigured, you might look like a corpse or a monster, or you might simply seem “wrong” to everyone around you on a subtle, psychological level.
 Regardless of the specifics, your presence is unnerving.

 ### Enhancements

 **Horrifying to Behold:** Something about your appearance is so unsettling that it actually hurts people to get close to you.
-Anyone who attacks you using [[Fight]] takes a mild mental consequence if they don’t already have one.
+Anyone who attacks you using [[Fight]] takes a mild mental consequence if they don't already have one.

 **Ongoing Mutations:** Once per scene, you can spend a [[fate point]] to undergo a dramatic sudden mutation.
 This lets you to switch the ranks of any two skills of adjacent rank.

-**Obvious Target:** You don’t need to work hard to get someone to want you dead.
+**Obvious Target:** You don't need to work hard to get someone to want you dead.
 You gain +2 to [[Provoke]] when attempting to make a target attack or follow you.

 ### Common Power Synergies